Tiber

 The Tiber (/ˈtaɪbər/ TY-bər; Tevere [ˈteːvere]; Tiberis) is the third-longest river in Italy and the longest in Central Italy, rising in the Apennine Mountains in Emilia-Romagna and flowing 406 km through Tuscany, Umbria, and Lazio, where it is joined by the River Aniene, to the Tyrrhenian Sea, between Ostia and Fiumicino.
 It drains a basin estimated at 17375 km2.
 The river has achieved lasting fame as the main watercourse of the city of Rome, which was founded on its eastern banks.

-The river rises at Mount Fumaiolo in central Italy and flows in a generally southerly direction past Perugia and Rome to meet the sea at Ostia.
-Known in ancient times (in Latin) as flavus ("the blond"), in reference to the yellowish colour of its water, the Tiber has advanced significantly at its mouth, by about 3 km, since Roman times, leaving the ancient port of Ostia Antica 6 km inland.
-However, it does not form a proportional delta, owing to a strong north-flowing sea current close to the shore, to the steep shelving of the coast, and to slow tectonic subsidence.
+The river rises at Mount Fumaiolo in Central Italy and flows in a generally southerly direction past Perugia and Rome to meet the sea at Ostia.
+The Tiber has advanced significantly at its mouth, by about 3 km, since Roman times, leaving the ancient port of Ostia Antica 6 km inland.
+However, it does not form a proportional delta, owing to a strong north-flowing sea current close to the shore, due to the steep shelving of the coast, and to slow tectonic subsidence.